 This is helpful if there are lots of networks in your area with similar names.
 The Wi-Fi password can also be changed here.

 Set up a guest network

-If your router uses both 2.4GHz and 5GHz frequencies you can have them running at the same time to get the fastest Wi-Fi speeds while still supporting older devices and benefitting from the coverage of a 2.4GHz network (5GHz is faster, but has a shorter range and the signal is more likely to be blocked by the walls of your home).
-For ease of use give both networks the same name and let your devices choose the best connection.
+If your router uses both 2.4GHz and 5GHz frequencies, you can have them running simultaneously.
+That way, you get the fastest Wi-Fi speeds while still supporting older devices and benefitting from the coverage of a 2.4GHz network.
+5GHz is faster but has a shorter range, and the signal is more likely to be blocked by the walls of your home.

 Frequently Asked Questions about Wi-Fi